chandpranav/WeatherWise/README.md

 ## Technologies Used
 - **Node.js**: Backend server
 - **Express**: Web framework for building the API
-- **Axios**: For making API requests
 - **React**: Frontend library for building the user interface
 - **OpenWeatherMap API**: Source for weather data
+- **MongoDB**: Database for storing user and search data

 ## FrontEnd
 - A simple UI that lets user do a search on a location's weather of their choosing
-- Their searches are then saved to a local database which can be access by using MongoDB
+- Their searches are then saved to a local database which can be accessed by using MongoDB
+- Users may save a favorite location for easy lookup and view their search history